The EDD () is a government agency in California that offers various services to companies, job searchers, and employees.

-Most EDD debit card transactions are fee-free.
+The majority of EDD debit card transactions are free of charge.

 - You get two free ATM withdrawals at non-Bank of America locations each month.

-- Transactions with direct banks are free.
+- Transactions between banks are free of charge.

-- Instant domestic money transfers
+- Instant money transfers within the United States

 Can You Deposit Cash on an EDD Card?